epics-docs/epics-docs/specs/IOCInit.rst

 watch other tasks.
 It runs periodically and checks to see if any of the tasks is suspended.
 If so it issues an error message, and can also invoke callback routines registered by the task itself or by other software that is interested in the state of the IOC.
-See ”Task Watchdog” for details.
+See "Task Watchdog" for details.

 Starts the general purpose callback tasks by calling callbackInit.
-Three tasks are started at diﬀerent scheduling priorities.
+Three tasks are started at different scheduling priorities.

 initHookAfterCallbackInit is announced.